Enrique Dupuy de Lôme: Career

+He began his career as an orderly in the Foreign Ministry of Spain.
+In 1873, he was made part of the Spanish Legation in Japan.
+When he was recalled to Spain, he took a months-long return trip where he travelled throughout the United States, from San Francisco to New York.

 Dupuy de Lôme was appointed Minister from Spain to the United States for the second time in May 1885.
 He was also Commissioner to the Columbian Exposition.
 His wife and the Duchess of Veragua represented the Queen Regent of Spain at this exposition.
 Dupuy de Lôme had large diplomatic experience, having represented his country in London, Paris, Berlin and Brussels.
 At all the legations, he was accompanied by his wife.

 Personal life

 He married Adela Vidiella y Andreu of Cádiz when she was seventeen years of age, and most of her life from that point on was spent in foreign legations.
 Besides her native tongue, she spoke three other languages and was a good English scholar.
 Their two sons at the ages of nine and eleven, spoke four languages.

 He died in Paris, aged 52.